dan-gentile/readme-generator/README.md

 - [Questions](#questions)

 ## Technologies
----

 - [Node.js](https://nodejs.org/en/)

 ## Installation
----

 Please Navigate to [Node.js](https://nodejs.org/en/) to download and install Node.

 Next fork this repository.

-Once you have your forked repo open.
+Once you have your forked repo open on your computer.

 Open the `index.js` file in your terminal.